harryvanroy/acct/README.md

 # acct
-A pseudo device driver for the OpenBSD kernel that implements a replacement for the currentprocess accounting facility.
+A pseudo device driver for the OpenBSD kernel that implements a replacement for the current process accounting facility.